DeepakIngole/Pnums.jl/README.md

 Pnums are a prototype Julia implementation of Gustafson's [Unums 2.0 [PDF]](http://www.johngustafson.net/presentations/Unums2.0.pdf).

 The "P" in Pnums stands either for "prototype" or "projective," I haven't totally decided yet.
-There are currently several [limitations and differences](#current-limitations) from Unums 2.0 proposal, which is part of the reason for the "P" in the name.
+There are currently several [limitations and differences](#current-limitations) from the Unums 2.0 proposal, which is part of the reason for the "P" in the name.

-The remainder of the README serves as reference documentation.
-See also the [tutorial introduction](/example/Tutorial.ipynb).
+See the [tutorial introduction](/example/Tutorial.ipynb) for a tutorial; the remainder of the README is closer to reference documentation.

 ### Unums 2.0 background